corpzbrideee02/corpzbrideee02/README.md

 - ⚡ Fun fact: ...
 -->

-Aspiring Software Developer/Full Stack Developer adept at solving complex problems and building software applications.
+I am an aspiring Software Developer/Full Stack Developer adept at solving complex problems and building software applications.

-Passionate about learning other programming languages.
+Also, I am passionate about learning other programming languages and technologies.

 I have had experience and excellent academic credentials in:
 * Full-Stack Web Development